mytechnotalent/STM32F401CCU6-Persistent-Flash-Driver/README.md

                 BL      Enable_Write_To_Flash             ; call the Enable_Write_To_Flash function

                 LDR     R0, =0x0803FFFC                   ; address to write to within sector 5 flash
-                LDR     R1, =0xDEADBEEF                   ; data to write into the sector 5 addres
+                LDR     R1, =0xDEADBEEF                   ; data to write into the sector 5 address
                 BL      Write_To_Flash                    ; call the Write_To_Flash function

                 BL      Verify_FLASH_SR_BSY_Bit_Cleared   ; call the Verify_FLASH_SR_BSY_Bit_Cleared function